 Technical Assistance Partners:

 IU Center for Health Policy, (Evaluation Grant)

 Faculty and staff from the Center for Health Policy (CHP) will evaluate the Health Systems Change Partnership activities among the selected grantees using a mixed‐methods approach.
-A qualitative component will include review of relevant project documents and key informant interviews.
-A quantitative component will include use of a tool to track changes in key data elements (as available) to measure changes in system specific metrics from baseline.
+A qualitative component will include a review of relevant project documents and key informant interviews.
+A quantitative component will include the use of a tool to track changes in key data elements (as available) to measure changes in system-specific metrics from baseline.
 Both mid-year and annual reviews and subsequent reports are available to measure strategies throughout the project period.
-Ongoing evaluation topics include obtaining and sustaining leadership support, accessing process and outcome data necessary for tracking and developing billing processes for long-term sustainability of cessation practices.
+Ongoing evaluation topics include obtaining and sustaining leadership support, accessing process and outcome data necessary for tracking and developing billing processes for the long-term sustainability of cessation practices.

 Purdue Healthcare Advisors, (Quality Improvement Grant)

 TPC has a continuing partnership with Purdue Healthcare Advisors (PHA).
-PHA provides technical assistance to the tobacco cessation grantees through lean daily improvement and lean facilitation training as well as offer supportive quality improvement strategies focused on integrating health systems change for treating tobacco dependence.
+PHA provides technical assistance to the tobacco cessation grantees through lean daily improvement and lean facilitation training as well as offering supportive quality improvement strategies focused on integrating health systems change for treating tobacco dependence.